Augmentation varieties and disk potentials III: Ruling out exact fillings

-Each fiber evaluates to the translation of the boundary $\partial u_k$ by an element of $A$, the moduli space being invariant under multiplication by $A$.
-It follows that the homology class of the image in $\Lambda = \partial L$ is
+Each fiber evaluates to the translation of the boundary $\partial u_i$ by an element of $A$, the moduli space being invariant under multiplication by $A$.
+It follows that the homology class of the image in $\Lambda = \partial L$ is the Pontrjagin product